Amy Wei

 prof_pic.jpg

 Hi!
 I’m a senior at the University of Michigan majoring in Computer Science and minoring in Mathematics, with an expected graduation of May 2026.
-I am interested in pursuing a PhD in Computer Science to go into a career in research, with interests in software engineering and security.
+I plan to pursue a PhD in computer science to work as a university professor, with research interests in software engineering, HCI, and security.

-I’m currently an Undergraduate Researcher in Prof. Westley Weimer’s lab, working with PhD student Priscila Santiesteban to investigate human factors of productivity in Software Engineering.
+I am currently an undergraduate researcher in Professor Westley Weimer’s lab, working with PhD student Priscila Santiesteban to investigate human factors of productivity in software engineering.

 I’ve also played violin and sung in choir for many years, and I continue to play in the U-M Campus Symphony Orchestra.